MaheshR03/OpenCV-streaming/readme.md

 ## Directory Structure 📂

-The project directory is organized as follows:
+The application directory is organized as follows:

 ```
 OpenCV-streaming/